Divorce and the Coronavirus Effect

 Evidence from China suggests that divorce rates have risen significantly as a direct result of couples spending much more time in each other’s company than otherwise would have been the case.

-Undoubtedly, couples can plan to use this newfound time together constructively but where there are already significant fractures in the relationship, the added pressure of constant time together might well prove the tipping point which pushes the marriage over the edge.
+Undoubtedly, couples can plan to use this newfound time together constructively but where there are already significant fractures in the relationship, the added pressure of constant time together might well prove the tipping point that pushes the marriage over the edge.

 Police sources have confirmed that they anticipate an increase in domestic violence whilst this pandemic persists which will result in added pressure on the Courts, Women’s Aid and other organisations whose advice and assistance is sought.
 It is important that whatever the circumstances anyone who experiences any form of domestic violence reports these issues immediately to the Police, seeks legal advice and obtains emotional and practical support.
 For many, it will be the final nail in the marital coffin.
 So what should you do if you sense that the marriage is now sliding into an abyss?